Introduction

 Root domains and subdomains

 Use your main domain (e.g. yourname.com) or a subdomain (e.g. links.yourname.com, bio.yourname.com).
-Both are supported with the right record types.
+Both are supported with the correct record types.

 Who Is Custom Domains For?

-Anyone who wants a polished, branded link page without “pageo.me” in the URL.
+Anyone who wants a polished, branded link page without pageo.me in the URL.
+Your profile, your domain, your brand.

-Keep one memorable link (e.g. link.creatorsname.com) in bios and video descriptions.
+Keep one memorable link — like link.creatorsname.com — in bios and video descriptions.
+Never worry about changing it when you switch tools.

-If the URL is part of how you present yourself, custom domains make that consistent.
+If the URL is part of how you present yourself, custom domains make that consistent everywhere.

-DNS can take a few minutes to propagate.
+TXTrecord for verification and either anArecord (root domains) orCNAMErecord (subdomains) to route traffic to pageo.Wait for verification — DNS propagation can take a few minutes.
 We keep checking automatically.
-When verification succeeds, your profile is live on your domain.
+When verification succeeds, your profile goes live on your domain.

-We’ve written a step-by-step custom domains guide with exact record types, hosts, and values, plus troubleshooting tips.
+We've written a step-by-step custom domains guide with exact record types, hosts, and values — plus troubleshooting tips for every major DNS provider.

 Custom Domains and the Pro Plan

-Custom domains are part of the Pro plan.
-They sit alongside advanced analytics, the contact form, and priority support.
-If you’re on the free plan and want your own domain, upgrading to Pro unlocks this feature; pricing stays simple and transparent, with no extra fees for custom domains.
+Custom domains are part of the Pro plan, alongside advanced analytics, the contact form, and priority support.
+If you're on the free plan and want your own domain, upgrading to Pro unlocks this feature.
+Pricing stays simple and transparent — no extra fees for custom domains beyond the plan cost.

 What Stays the Same

-Your profile content, layout, and settings don’t change.
-You’re not rebuilding anything, you’re just attaching your own URL.
-Edits you make in the admin or via GitHub sync apply to both your custom domain and your pageo.me URL.
+Your profile content, layout, and settings don't change.
+You're not rebuilding anything — you're attaching your own URL to what already exists.
+Edits you make in the admin or via GitHub sync apply to both your custom domain and your pageo.me/username URL simultaneously.